 With the dynamics of our car park changing each year due to increased enrolments, we constantly need to modify our practices to ensure we have a safe and manageable environment for all users.
-We have close to 1000 vehicles entering and leaving the school each day at peak times which means it is extremely busy.
+We have hundreds of vehicles entering and leaving the school each day at peak times which means it is extremely busy.

-Our goal is to provide a safe, pleasant and friendly experience for all families/vehicles entering and exiting our school.
 We are blessed and thankful for a car park which would be the envy of most schools.